OS-EDA/Course/Chapter_00_Preparations/c00_preparations.md

 * All the tools for the course are in it.
 * It requires the permissions to install software on your computer.
 * The guide makes use of Ubuntu Linux.

-### Option C: IHP server with installed tools
-* Working on the IHP server is the more convenient approach and does not require to install anything on your computer.
-* The tools are ready to use installed on the IHP server.
-* A permanent connnection to the server is needed (reliable internet connection).
-* This option will work on various computers and operating systems (Linux/Win/Mac).

 ## Install Option A: OpenROAD Flow Scripts (ORFS) on your computer
 * This guide is a list of shell commands with some short explanations and weblinks.